AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 * `parameters` are one or more optional comma separated parameters that further define a command.

 ### Status Commands
-The `functionclass` of `status` commands provide general information about the node.
+Commands using the `status` function class are used to provide general information about the local node.

 Sample: